12 Fantastic Things To Do In Queenscliff

 Take a walk along the boardwalk and check out all the boats while keeping an eye out for the giant stingrays that call the harbour home.

 While you’re in the area why not organise a day out on the water?
-Queenscliff has heaps of water-based activities such as fishing, diving, snorkelling and swimming with dolphins.
+Queenscliff has heaps of water-based activities such as fishing, diving, snorkeling, and swimming with dolphins.

 It’s another unique way to see Queenscliff, Australia.

 12) Do Some Taste Testing At Bellarine Peninsula Wineries